rachayita/OpsNotes/rust/rust.md

      ...
      } // This syntax is only available for Sized, not any other trait
   ```
+  - compiler puts the `?Sized` trait objects and slices behind fat pointers automatically
+    - fat pointer is `Sized`
+    - includes an extra word-sized field that gives additional info about pointer
+      - needed by compiler to generate the code
+      - for slices, the extra info is the length of the slice
+      - for traits:
+        - separate implementation copy is generated for each type that uses generic code
+          - known as "static dispatch"
+          - happens at compile time
+          - bcoz the cpu needs address where to jump to and continue execution
+          - code transformed as non generic before optimizations
+            - code for each type is optimized separately
+          - this process of going from generic to non-generic types is "monomorphization"
+          - results in increased compile time with large machine code
+            - cpu's instruction cache becomes less effective bcoz of multiple code copies
+  - `Box` and `Arc` supports storing fat pointers

 ## std::cell::Cell
 - if we can't get reference to a value then mutating it is f
-- not allowed to cast a shared reference to exclusive reference, except `std::cell::UnsafeCell`
+- not allowed to cast a shared reference to exclusive reference
+  - except `std::cell::UnsafeCell`
-- Cell and RefCell allow sharing or aliasing(&T) with mutability(&mut T) in a controlled manner
+- Cell/RefCell allow sharing or aliasing(&T) with mutability(&mut T) in controlled manner
   - but in a single threaded way i.e. not thread safe and will give compile-time error
-- do not implement `Sync` and provides interior mutability instead of Rust's inherited mutability
+- dont implement `Sync` and provide interior mutability instead of inherited mutability
 - RefCell enforces borrowing rules at runtime
   - the advantage is that certain memory-safe scenarios are allowed
   - whereas they are disallowed by compile-time check
 - problems like 'Halting' are impossible to detect
 - have single owner
 - `RefCell` uses lifetime for dynamic borrowing
+  - process that claim
+    - temporary,
+    - exclusive,
+    - mutable
-  - which is process by that claim temporary, exclusive, mutable access to the inner value and tracked at runtime
+    - access to inner value and tracked at runtime
-  - its possible to attempt to borrow a value that is already mutably borrowed which results in thread pacic
+  - its possible to attempt to borrow a value that is already mutably borrowed
+    - which results in thread pacic
-- if we had not let the previous borrow of the cache fall out of scope then the subsequent borrow would cause a dynamic thread panic
+- if we had not let the previous borrow of the cache fall out of scope then
+  - subsequent borrow would cause a dynamic thread panic
   - this is the major hazard of using `RefCell`
 - when to choose interior mutability:
-  - introdicing mutabilitly inside of something immutable
+  - introducing mutabilitly inside of something immutable
   - implementation details of logically-immutable methods
-  - mutating implementations of Clone
+  - mutating implementations of `Clone`

 ## std::boxed::Box<T>
 - don't have performance overhead other than storing data on heap instead of stack
 - situations to use Box
-  - when size not known at compile time and want to use that value of that type in a context that requires exact size
+  - when size not known at compile time
+    - want to use that value of that type in a context that requires exact size
-  - when you have a large amount of data and want to transfer ownership but ensure the data won't be copied when you do so
+  - when you have a large amount of data
+    - want to transfer ownership but ensure the data won't be copied when you do so
-  - when you want to own a value and you care only that it's a type that implemants a particular trait rather than being a specific type
+  - when you want to own a value
+    - you care only that it's a type that implemants a particular trait
+      - rather than being a specific type
-- the reason the deref method returns a reference to a value, and then the plain dereference outside the patentheses in `*(y.deref())` is still necessary, is the ownership system
+- the reason the deref method returns a reference to a value and then the plain
+  dereference outside the patentheses in `*(y.deref())` is still necessary, is the
+  ownership system
-  - if the deref method returned the value directly instead of reference to the value, the value would be moved out of the self
+  - if the deref method returned the value directly instead of reference to the value,
+    - the value would be moved out of the self
   - so we do not want to take the ownership of the inner value
 - deref coercion works only on types that implement the `Deref` trait
   - deref coercion converts such a type into a reference to anther type
-  - For ex. deref coercion converts &String to &str because String implements the Deref trait such that it returns str
+  - For ex. deref coercion converts &String to &str
+    - because String implements the Deref trait such that it returns str
   - deref coercion happens automatically:
     - when we pass a reference to a particular type's value as an argument to a function
     - or method that doesn't match parameter type in the function or method definition
-  - A sequence of calls to the deref method converts the type we provided into the type the parameter needs
+  - sequence of calls to deref method converts type we provided into type parameter needs
 - the Deref trait is defined for the types involved
-  - rust will analyze the types and use Deref::deref as many times as necessary to get a reference to match the paramerter's type
+  - rust will analyze the types and use Deref::deref as many times as necessary
+    - to get a reference to match the paramerter's type
-  - the number of times that Deref::deref needs to be inserted is resolved at the compile time, so there is no runtime penalty for taking advantage of deref coercion
+  - number of times Deref::deref needs to be inserted is resolved at the compile time,
+    - so there is no runtime penalty for taking advantage of deref coercion
 - rust does deref coercion when it finds types and trait implementations in three cases:
   - From &T to &U when T: Deref<Target=U>
   - From &mut T to &mut U when T: DerefMut<Target=U>
   - From &mut T to &U when T: Deref<Target=U>
-- the third case is trickier: Rust will also coerce a mutable reference to an immutable one but the reverse is not possible
+- third case is trickier:
+  - Rust coerce mutable reference to immutable one but reverse is not possible
-  - because of the borrowing rules, if you have a mutable reference, that mutable reference must be the only reference to that data otherwise the program wouldn't compile
+  - because of the borrowing rules,
+    - if you have a mutable reference,
+      - that mutable reference must be the only reference to that data
+        - otherwise the program wouldn't compile
-  - Converting one mutable reference to one immutable reference will never break the borrowing rule
+  - converting mutable to immutable reference never breaks borrowing rule
-  - Converting an immutable reference to a mutable reference would require that the initial immutable referenc is the only immutable reference to that data, but the borrowing rules don't guarantee that
+  - converting immutable to mutable reference would require that
+    - the initial immutable referenc is the only immutable reference to that data
+      - but the borrowing rules don't guarantee that
-  - Therefore, rust can't make the assumption that converting an immutable reference to a mutable reference is possible
+  - therefore, rust can't make the assumption that
+    - converting an immutable reference to a mutable reference is possible
 - variables are dropped in the reverse oreder of their creation
 - rust doesn't let you call the Drop trait's drop method manually
-  - instead you have to call the std::mem::drop function if you want forced drop before the end of its scope
+  - instead call std::mem::drop function for forced drop before the end of its scope

 ## std::rc::Rc<T>
 - works in single threaded scenario